skDooley/shell_tutorial/README.md

 You can easily access previous commands.
 Hit the up arrow.
 Hit it again.
 You can step backwards through your command history.
-The down arrow takes your forwards in the command history.
+The down arrow takes you forward in the command history.

 ^-C will cancel the command you are writing, and give you a fresh prompt.

-^-R will do a reverse-search through your command history.
-This is very useful.
+    history

 ## Which program? ##